Am I depressed?

-Depression lasts throughout the day, often worse in the morning
+Lasts throughout the day and is often worse in the morning

-Depression is characterised by low moods lasting at least 2 weeks, often much longer
+Is characterised by low moods lasting at least two weeks but often much longer

 Causes of depression